-Above is the summary from the call for submissions for the A Handful of Knaves anthology, which is being published by the Canberra Speculative Fiction Guild in the second half of 2018.
+Above is the summary from the call for submissions for the A Hand of Knaves anthology, which is being published by the Canberra Speculative Fiction Guild in the second half of 2018.
 And I’m very excited to announce that one of my short stories, ‘The Best Heist Yet’, has been picked for inclusion.
 You can see the full list of authors and story titles here.

 I’m thrilled to be working with the CSFG on this project, and will keep you in the loop as new information comes to hand.

 And now, returning you to your regularly scheduled long weekend (or not)…

 Emmeline Muchamore is a well-bred young lady hiding explosive family secrets.
 She needs to marry well, and quickly, in order to keep her family respectable.
 But when her brass heart malfunctions, she makes a desperate choice to steal the parts she needs to repair it and survive.